 In light of all the dark facts surrounding opioid and heroin addiction, you may be wondering what treatment regimen could possibly be effective.
 The best way to help you overcome heroin or opioid addiction is with an integrated approach, especially one that involves medication-assisted treatment.

 So, how can you guarantee you won’t develop a further addiction when taking medication for opioid withdrawal?
 Some drugs do foster addiction when abused, it’s true.
-Yet in an inpatient environment, such as the ones we can connect you with at Addiction Campuses, this is far less likely.
+Yet in an inpatient environment, such as the ones we can connect you with at Vertava Health, this is far less likely.
 Why?

 As mentioned above, proper detoxification requires monitoring of your health status and administration of medication.
 This means that your medication use will be closely monitored during your treatment session.